brndnmtthws/startup-ideas/README.md

 # Startup Ideas 🤔

 Here are some startup ideas I've been considering, as well as some notes on them.
-If you're an investor and you're excited about one of these ideas and want to fund me to work on it, please reach out via the internet :)
+If you're excited about one of these ideas and want to work with me on it, please reach out via the internet :)

 ### Stock broker for people who write code